KinglittleQ/cuda-knng/README.txt

-Build a KNN graph on GPU.
+A toy for building a KNN graph on GPU.

 1. Algorithm: